nickg/nvc/nvc.1.md

    Add _path_ to the list of directories to search for libraries (see [LIBRARIES][] section below).

+ * `--std=`_rev_:
+   Select the VHDL standard revision to use.
+Specify either the full year such as _1993_ or the decade such as _93_.
+The allowed revisions are 1993, 2000, 2002, and 2008.
+Note there is very limited supported for any features beyond those in VHDL-93.
+VHDL-87 is not supported.

  * `-v`, `--version`:
    Display version and copyright information.